DarcRemake/linux/README.md

 ## Notice
-This script is meat to be used on fresh installs on 22.04-20.04 Ubuntu
+This script is meant to be used on fresh installs of 22.04-20.04 Ubuntu

 ## How to use: